Role of the Regional Flood and Coastal Committee

-The Regional Flood and Coastal Committee (RFCC) is a committee established by the Environment Agency under the Flood and Water Management Act 2010 that brings together members appointed by Lead Local Flood Authorities (LLFAs) and independent members with relevant experience for 3 purposes:
+The Regional Flood and Coastal Committee was established by the Environment Agency under the Flood and Water Management Act 2010.
+It brings together members appointed by Lead Local Flood Authorities and independent members with relevant experience for 3 purposes:

 - to ensure there are coherent plans for identifying, communicating and managing flood and coastal erosion risks across catchments and shorelines